wixplosives/stylable.io/docs/references/css-vars.md

 ### Disable namespace

-In some cases the default namespace behavior in unwanted.
-In such cases, `st-global` can be used to mark a custom property definition as global.
+In cases where the default namespace behavior is not wanted, `st-global` can be used to mark a custom property definition as global.

 ```css
 @property st-global(--x) {